Ashkanbhz/DSPS/README.md

 # DSPS Competition

 In order to increase the accuracy of the model, several modifications had been made.
-These modifications had been fully described in "Ashkan_bhz.iphyton" file
+These modifications had been fully described in "Ashkan_bhz.ipynb" file

 The Folder of the trained model could be access by the following link: